jundalisay/superb/content/en/social/economics/principles/intro/chapter-04b.md

 In addition, we can see how the four laws of value are the reverse of the laws of thermodynamics.
 For example:
 - the Zeroth law or the balancing of temperature is the first in Physics, but is the last in Superphysics as economic balance of the Fourth law
-- the Third law, as absolute zero, is the last in Physics, but is the first in pantrynomics as its First law, as everything having a value.
+- the Third law, as absolute zero, is the last in Physics, but is the first in Supereconomics as its First law, as everything having a value.

 This is because Physics believes that the universe began as an energetic Big Bang where energy began first, whereas humans start from birth or low-energy sleep where lack begins first